Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/azuresql/README.md

      ![azuresql_add_column](./docs/images/azuresql_gitcommitpush.PNG)

-5. Raise a Pull Request to merge `dev/sample_change` to `master`.
+5. Raise a Pull Request to merge `dev/sample_change` to `main`.
 This should trigger the the `azuresql-validate-pr` pipeline.

      ![azuresql_pr_validation](./docs/images/azuresql_prvalidation.PNG)

 6. Typically, a code review would take place.
-After this, merge changes to `master` by completing the Pull Request.
+After this, merge changes to `main` by completing the Pull Request.
 This should trigger the `azuresql-build` and `azuresql-simple-multi-stage`.

      ![azuresql_pr_validation](./docs/images/azuresql_builds.PNG)